Skip to main content

 A real session looks roughly like:

-You: Read ntro://tenants/acme-fund-admin and the schemas at
+You: Read ntro://tenants/acme-fund and the schemas at

 ntro://integrations/<id>/schemas.
 Then scaffold a new runbook